mateuszm-arianelabs/hedera-plugin-eliza/README.md

 Transaction link: https://hashscan.io/testnet/tx/0.0.5393196@1738841329.271042438
 ```

-##### With supplyKey:
+##### With supplyKey, adminKey and metadataKey:
+_Note:_ Try to be specific about the keys.
+Data extraction error might occur if full phrase `Add supply key` or `Add admin key` won't appear.
+Also, it is recommended to use approach `Add supply key, admin key and metadata key` instead of `Add supply, admin and metadata keys`.
 1. User input:

 ```
 Create token BitcoinIsGold with symbol BIG, 2 decimal places, and starting supply of 12345.
-Add supply key.
+Add supply key, admin key and metadata key.
 ```

 2. LLM response - action execution: